Get the Flash Stretch Assessment. Maximize Tiering to Offset Price Hikes. Learn How

 Search and AI

-Deep classification of unstructured data sets, such as by keyword or project name, helps employees can find what they need without bugging IT.
+Deep classification of unstructured data sets, such as by keyword or project name, helps employees find what they need without bugging IT.
 They can then feed it to analytics tools or other applications as needed.
 For instance, healthcare analysts may want to run a study of breast cancer images from a certain demographic and with a particular diagnosis code.
 Enriching metadata with these tags in a policy-driven, automated way means that the required data sets are always updated and easy to locate by researchers.

 Data Governance for AI